 You can configure the BNG-UP to send a single GARP message per SAP or per outer tag.

-Configure the fsg-active and fsg-standby options for the following command to correctly draw traffic to the active BNG-UP.
+Configure the fsg-active, fsg-active-path-restoration and fsg-standby options for the following command to correctly draw traffic to the active BNG-UP.